 Microsoft Dynamics CRM Developer Center: This site has been designed to provide quick links to common development activities performed.
 Get started with topics like SDK, Whats New, Sample Code, validation tools, videos and best methods to be used while developing on Dynamics CRM.

-However, before you start off to being a Dynamics CRM developer, it would help to understand the application.
-Get a free Microsoft Dynamics CRM test drive to get your hands on and follow these amazing Microsoft Dynamics E-Training/Learning links to know more about CRM and how its changing the way Customer Service is managed.
+However, before you start off to be a Dynamics CRM developer, it would help to understand the application.
+Get a free Microsoft Dynamics CRM test drive to get your hands on and follow these amazing Microsoft Dynamics E-Training/Learning links to know more about CRM and how it’s changing the way Customer Service is managed.

 For innovative tips & tricks about Dynamics CRM do keep reading Inogic Blog.
 You can also you can also find us on Twitter as well as LinkedIn sharing these tips.

 Inogic is a globally acclaimed Dynamics CRM outsourcing company.
 By now it is well known for providing the Microsoft Dynamics 365 Development services as well along with the productivity solutions to the Dynamics CRM users.
 The technical team initially understands the type of Dynamics CRM Configuration the client is using and thereby analyzes the gap-fit to fill the gap of missing features in their existing Dynamics CRM.
 Thereafter, the possible solution is developed by performing Microsoft Dynamics CRM Customization for all kind of complex modules.
 Also, the team utilizes the extensible options that are present in the Dynamics 365 CRM platform.
 This is done so that to give the simplified UI and better user experience.
 Contact us at firstname.lastname@example.org.